-DSc/DScD in Oral Biology
+DSc in Oral Biology

-The student is required to fully participate in the research activities of the advisor’s laboratory, learning experimental approaches by carrying out specific research protocols related to a dissertation project.
-In addition to learning appropriate techniques, students are taught how to devise research strategies to answer specific questions, relate the strategy to previous studies and analyze the resulting data, and develop a protocol to test it.
-Furthermore, he/she should be capable of writing a well-developed manuscript and grant application.
-Attainment of the DSc or DScD requires a minimum of three years.
+Students are required to fully participate in the research activities of the advisor’s laboratory, learning experimental approaches by carrying out specific research protocols related to a dissertation project.
+In addition to learning appropriate techniques, students are taught how to devise research strategies to answer specific questions, relate the strategy to previous studies, develop testing protocols, and analyze the resulting data.
+Upon completion, students will be capable of writing a well-developed manuscript and grant application.
+Attainment of the DSc requires a minimum of three years.

 Doctor of Science without CAGS